Angioedema is a swelling that is similar to hives, but the swelling is under the skin instead of on the surface.

 Angioedema may be caused by an allergic reaction.
 During the reaction, histamine and other chemicals are released into the bloodstream.
 The body releases histamine when the immune system detects a foreign substance called an allergen.

-In many cases, the cause of angioedema is never found.
+In most cases, the cause of angioedema is never found.

 The following may cause angioedema: